My 2025 Guide to Oracle Cloud: What It Is and Why It Matters for Your Business

 Improving Performance and Reliability

-1. Design for High Availability: OCI Regions are composed of multiple, fault-isolated Availability Domains (ADs).
-[18] To build a resilient application, distribute your resources across multiple ADs.
-For example, run your application servers in two different ADs and place them behind a load balancer.
-The load balancer will automatically redirect traffic to the healthy AD if one fails.
-For databases, use Oracle's Real Application Clusters (RAC) or Data Guard to create a resilient database architecture that spans multiple ADs.
+1. Design for Failure: OCI Regions are built with multiple, isolated data centers called Availability Domains (ADs).
+To build a resilient application, spread it across multiple ADs.
+For example, run your web servers in two different ADs behind a load balancer.
+If one AD fails, traffic is automatically rerouted to the healthy one.
+For databases, use Oracle's high-availability tools like RAC or Data Guard to protect against outages.

 Expert Reviews & Testimonials